 - Not accepted: list not available online

-- They’re currently accepting donations Monday – Saturday from 10:00 am – 1:00 pm as long as it isn’t raining.
+- They’re currently accepting donations Mondays – Saturdays from 10:00 am to 4:00 pm.
 Check their Facebook page to see if they’re accepting donations the day you’re planning to head out.
-They ask that you pre-sort donations (separate clothing from housewares).

 Interfaith Outreach’s Resale Select, Plymouth

 - What they do: serve individuals and families in the west metro.

 - Donations accepted: clothing, shoes, housewares, pre-approved artwork, televisions (with remote), bicycles (summer only), silver plates and metal decor.